Wowo51/TranscendAI/README.md

 Here is OneGuyOneDay.
 433 algorithms written and debugged to the point where the unit testing indicates success.
 Created by me and my Raven code generation system in one day.</br>
 [https://github.com/Wowo51/OneGuyOneDay](https://github.com/Wowo51/OneGuyOneDay)</br>
 </br>
 Raven is coming to fix your bugs.
-Soon...
+Soon...</br>
 </br>
 Ethical guidance for AI.</br>
 </br>